What Creative Coding Means

 Virtual Reality

-VR allows artists to create fully immersive worlds.
-Creative coding builds interactive landscapes and digital sculptures.
+VR immerses viewers in fully rendered worlds.
+Creative coding builds the interactive landscapes and digital sculptures.

 Augmented Reality

-AR overlays digital art onto the physical world, blending real environments with digital interactive elements.
+AR overlays digital art onto the physical world.
+It blends real environments with interactive digital elements.

 Data Visualization